ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

    ``pip install --trusted-host=pypi.python.org --trusted-host=pypi.org --trusted-host=files.pythonhosted.org -e .[develop]``
 -  If you want to use R diagnostics, run
-   ``esmvaltool install R`` to install the R dependences.
+   ``esmvaltool install R`` to install the R dependencies.
 Note that if you only want to run the lint test for R scripts you will have to install the ``lintr`` package.
 You can do that by running ``Rscript esmvaltool/install/R/setup_devutils.R``.
--  If you want to use Julia diagnostics, first install Julia as described below in section “Installing Julia”, then run ``esmvaltool install Julia`` to install the Julia dependences.
-Install Julia dependences after R dependences if you plan to use both.
+-  If you want to use Julia diagnostics, first install Julia as described below in section “Installing Julia”, then run ``esmvaltool install Julia`` to install the Julia dependencies.
+Install Julia dependencies after R dependencies if you plan to use both.
--  Test that your installation was succesful by running ``esmvaltool -h``.
+-  Test that your installation was successful by running ``esmvaltool -h``.
 -  If you log into a cluster or other device via ``ssh`` and your origin machine sends the ``locale`` environment via the ``ssh`` connection,